Physically Plausible Human-Object Rendering from Sparse Views via 3D Gaussian Splatting: Introduction

+Third, while Composed Gaussian Splatting reconstructs overall visual appearance, it relies primarily on 2D joint human-object mask supervision.
+Under sparse views, this 2D supervision is often insufficient to constrain the 3D geometry in contact regions, leaving the model blind to the precise physical interface.
+This leads to visually plausible but physically impossible artifacts, such as inter-penetration or floating contacts.
+To bridge this gap, we introduce \textbf{Physically Plausible Optimization}, which explicitly injects 3D physically plausible geometric constraints that 2D images cannot provide.
+Specifically, we design a Contact Loss to eliminate unnatural gaps and a Separation Loss to resolve inter-penetration, serving as the final regularizer to ensure the interaction is not just visually clear, but physically valid.

-In this paper, we propose \textbf{HOGS} (\textbf{H}uman-\textbf{O}bject Rendering via 3D \textbf{G}aussian \textbf{S}platting), a novel framework for efficient and physically plausible rendering of HOIs, particularly from sparse-view inputs.
-As illustrated in Fig.~\ref{fig:teaser}, HOGS addresses the limitations of existing methods by combining efficient joint rendering of human and object Gaussians with a physics-aware optimization process.
-Notably, HOGS achieves high \emph{rendering efficiency}, \emph{rendering quality}, and \emph{physically plausible} HOIs simultaneously, a harmony that previous approaches have not attained.
+As illustrated in Figure~\ref{fig:teaser}, HOGS addresses the limitations of existing methods by combining this efficient joint rendering of human and object Gaussians with a physically plausible optimization process.
+Through this holistic design, HOGS simultaneously achieves high rendering efficiency, superior visual quality, and geometric plausibility—a harmony that previous approaches have not attained.

-Structurally, HOGS encompasses two primary components: \textbf{Composed Gaussian Splatting} and \textbf{Physics-Aware Rendering Optimization}.
-The Composed Gaussian Splatting component is proposed to achieve efficient and high-quality HOI rendering, tackling the computational burden of NeRF-based approaches by capitalizing on the efficiency of 3D Gaussian Splatting.
-A key aspect of Composed Gaussian Splatting is the \textit{Human-Object Deformation} process, which unifies the representation of both dynamic humans and static objects within a single 3DGS framework.
-Furthermore, to overcome the challenges of sparse-view inputs, HOGS incorporates a \textit{Sparse-View Human Pose Refinement} module.
-This module enhances the accuracy of human pose estimation and LBS transformations using multi-view consistency, ensuring robust human modeling even under sparse-view conditions.

-Complementing Composed Gaussian Splatting, HOGS further ensures physically plausible HOIs with its Physics-Aware Rendering Optimization.
-Recognizing the absence of dedicated physical interaction mechanisms in existing 3DGS methods, this component addresses the issues of interpenetration and unrealistic contact.
-The core mechanism lies in incorporating \textit{Attraction and Repulsion Losses} into the optimization process, directly enforcing physical plausibility.
-To improve optimization efficiency, HOGS employs a \textit{Sparse-View Human-Object Contact Prediction} module.
-This module predicts contact regions leveraging multi-view information, allowing HOGS to focus the computation of physical losses only on these relevant contact regions.

-Our main contributions are summarized as follows: \begin{itemize} \item We systematically analyze the advantages and weaknesses of state-of-the-art HOI rendering methods. \item We present HOGS, a novel framework for efficient and high-quality rendering of complex HOIs from sparse-view inputs, unifying dynamic human and static object representations within a 3DGS framework. \item We introduce a physics-aware rendering optimization that operates directly on Gaussian representations to enforce physically plausible interactions, preventing interpenetration and promoting realistic contact within HOIs. \item To enhance HOI rendering, we develop two key modules: Pose Refinement for accurate LBS transformations based on multi-view consistency; and Sparse-View Contact Prediction for accurate contact prediction of HOI. \item We demonstrate the effectiveness of HOGS on HOI rendering~\cite{zhang2023neuraldome} and further extend it to hand-object grasp rendering~\cite{pokhariya2024manus}, showcasing its applicability to articulated interactions rendering. \end{itemize}